Radiump123/thefuck-py3.12.x/README.md

 Is *The Fuck* too slow?
 [Try the experimental instant mode!](#experimental-instant-mode)

-Python 3.14.X compatibility will soon be added, and the app seems to work fine on Python 3.13.X.
+The app seems to work fine on Python 3.13.X and on Python 3.14.X.

 > [!WARNING]
 > THIS SOFTWARE IS UNDER HEAVY PATCHING, USE IT AT YOUR OWN RISK.